 Arrangements for monitoring implementation of resettlement and evaluating its impact should be developed during Project preparation and used during supervision.
 Monitoring provides a warning system and a channel for the resettlers to make known their needs and a reaction to resettlement execution.
 Annual and mid-term reviews are desirable for large-scale resettlement.
-Impact evaluation should continue for a reasonable period after all resettlement and related development activities have been completed.

-(c) Paragraph 31 of the Policy, beneath the heading "Implementation and Supervision", shall be deemed to read as follows:
+Impact evaluation should continue for a reasonable period after all resettlement and related development activities have been completed. - (c) Paragraph 31 of the Policy, beneath the heading "Implementation and Supervision", shall be deemed to read as follows:

 Resettlement components should be supervised throughout implementation.
+Supervision that is sporadic or left until late in implementation. - Resettlement components should be supervised throughout implementation.
 Supervision that is sporadic or left until late in implementation invariably jeopardizes the success of resettlement.
 Annual reviews of large-scale resettlement are highly desirable.
 These reviews should be planned from the outset to allow for necessary adjustments in Project implementation.
 Complete recovery from resettlement can be protracted and often make it necessary to continue supervision until well after populations have been relocated, sometimes even after a project has been closed.